caseybackes/galvanize_capstone_one/README.md

-The [Capitol Bikeshare](https://Capitolbikeshare.com) company rents bikes to its member customers and casual users in most metro areas of Washington DC.
-These bikes are equiped with basic tracking devices and accumulate a fair amount of data per ride.
-In this EDA excercise, we will perform some fairly basic statistical analyses focused on the assets (bikes) and the infrastructure (stations) central to the Capitol Bikeshare business model, and make some well-informed and data-driven recommendations to the company.
+The [Capitol Bikeshare](https://Capitolbikeshare.com) transit system is a part of the DC Metro Transit system, which rents bikes to its member customers and casual users in most metro areas of Washington DC.
+These bikes are equiped with basic tracking devices and accumulate nine features of data per ride.
+In the EDA project, I will attempt to learn something interesting from this large store of data.

 ![Capitol Bikeshare][fig0]

 [fig0]: plots/capitolbikeshare.png "Capitol Bikeshare"

 ### About the Data
 Each quarter, the company publishes updated datasets to [their website](https://Capitolbikeshare.com/system-data), as CSV files for each month in the latest quarter.
-Data is available as far back as 2010, though for this analysis we will focus on the last two years.
-Even this relatively small subset of the data consists of around 6.5M rows of transaction data.
-While this may be quite small compared to 'big data', it is of adequate sample size for basic EDA and determining statistical trends.
-The data has no missing values or NaNs, as the transaction data are automatically collected and preformatted.
+While the actual data is stored on an AWS S3 bucket, it is available as far back as late 2010.
+These data amount to 26.5 million rows of bike rental data - more than enough to dig through and find something interesting.
+The data has no missing values or NaNs, as the transaction data are automatically collected and preformatted at time of sale.
 The only modification to the data has been to remove test transactions and engineering runs by the Capitol Bikeshare staff.
 Below is the list of the (original) nine columns/features of each transaction occurance (row) as well as breif descriptions.

 **Data Features**
 - Duration – Duration of trip _(type:int; units: seconds)_